mauer/xmidictrl/docs/README.md

 ## Examples

-I have included examples of my profiles in the **examples** folder.
+Some examples for aircraft profiles can be found in the **examples** folder of the XMidiCtrl installation.

 ## Documentation